zbhavyai/fedora-setup/postgres/README.md

 3. To access postgresql database from your account rather than from newly created `postgres` unix user, you need to

-   1. Either create new user and database schema in postgresql with the same names as unix username.
-It may not be a good idea, as it will lead to as many users as the database schemas.
+   1. Either create new user and database in postgresql with the same names as unix username.
+It may not be a good idea, as it will lead to as many users as the databases.

    2. Or change some settings.
 To do so,